U.S. special envoy to Haiti resigns, says he will not be associated with ‘inhumane, counterproductive’ deportations of Haitians

 The Biden administration is now preparing to nearly double the number of Haitians being deported to the Caribbean state from Texas, drawing criticism that sending thousands of cash-strapped migrants to the country is unconscionable.

-Beyond the deportation decision, Foote criticized the administration’s backing of Haiti’s embattled interim Prime Minister Ariel Henry, a move he said was reminiscent of the “puppeteering” of Haitian politics by the United States and other foreign governments over decades.
+Beyond the deportation decision, Foote criticized the administration’s backing of Haiti’s embattled interim prime minister, Ariel Henry, a move he said was reminiscent of the “puppeteering” of Haitian politics by the United States and other foreign governments over decades.

 “The hubris that makes us believe we should pick the winner — again — is impressive,” he writes in the letter, which was obtained by The Washington Post.
 Foote’s resignation was first reported by PBS.